Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 security mechanisms supported by BLE, they are still worth mentioning:

-- Pairing: The client and server go through a "secure" connection process to authenticate each other and share the encryption keys used to encrypt later communications.
+- Pairing: The client and server go through a "secure" connection process to authenticate each other and share the keys used for further communication.
-The pairing process supports 4 different association modes, each with its own set of security properties and suitable for devices with different capabilities:
+The pairing process supports 4 different association models, each with its own set of security properties and suitable differently abled devices:
     - Just Works: Unauthenticated pairing process, common in devices without a screen or other means of presenting a pairing code.
 Since BLE 4.2's "Secure Connections" (an upgrade to the older Secure Simple Pairing), the key exchange is performed with P-256 Elliptic Curve Diffie-Hellman (ECDH), which protects the process against passive eavesdropping, but not so much against Man-in-the-Middle attacks.
-    - Numeric Comparison: The devices go through the ECDH key exchange, then share a secret and use it along with their respective secret keys to compute the same pairing code.
+    - Numeric Comparison: The devices go through the ECDH key exchange, then share a secret and use it along with their respective private keys to compute the same pairing code.
 Each device displays the code to the user, who must confirm that the codes match on both devices.
     - Passkey: One device displays a pairing code for the user to enter on the other device.
+Or, less commonly, the user enters the same code on both devices.
 The pairing code is used along the ECDH-derived shared secret to compute the encryption keys.
     - Out of Band: The devices may or may not use ECDH to exchange keys, but they